 Since I just covered a few tips on the carrots & cabbage in my post for the Quick Carrot & Cabbage Slaw, let’s talk about some of the other ingredients.

-When I shop my grocery store for any items that are considered “Asian” check around and compare prices – larger stores might have an aisle of imported ingredients & another with more Americanized versions.
+When I shop at my grocery store for any items that are considered “Asian” I check around and compare prices – larger stores might have an aisle of International, Global or Imported ingredients & another with more Americanized versions.
 As a rule of thumb, I think the pricing in the former is usually better.

 I also like to stock up on Asian ingredients around the Lunar New Year, when items are usually discounted, often with no advertising.
 It goes without saying, you’ll want to shop in an Asian market if one’s available to you.
 You’ll probably be surprised at the low prices if you’ve never been.Print